-A structured settlement is a financial tool utilized primarily in personal injury negotiations with future periodic payments built to fit the immediate and long term needs of the injured party.
+A structured settlement is a financial tool, utilized primarily in personal injury and wrongful death negotiations, with future periodic payments built to fit the immediate and long-term needs of the injured party, or surviving family members.
 The payments are funded through the purchase of a fixed annuity (either immediate or deferred) by the defendant, on behalf of the injured party.
 The annuity is purchased through a highly rated life insurance company and all payments are completely exempt from income tax (if the claimant is physically injured, or the survivor of a wrongful death action, per 26 USC § 104 – (a) (1) & (2).

 - An injured party who desires to receive a steady stream of income for any period of time, or who has a diminished earning capacity as a result of the claim.

 - Injured parties who want to shield settlement monies from future taxation on earnings, or preserve State or Federal benefits, such as Medicaid or Social Security Income.

 - Severely injured people who have life care plans based on their injuries and have a shortened life expectancy.
-These types of cases include traumatic brain injuries and paraplegia
+These types of cases include traumatic brain injuries and paraplegia, as an example.

 How do injured parties benefit from Structured Settlements?

 The greatest benefit to the injured party is protection.
 When properly designed, annuitants are assured that guaranteed tax-free payments will always be available to meet their financial demands.
 There is no risk that payment amounts will change or fall victim to the ebb and flow of the stock market.
 A structured settlement provides a claimant with financial security in a time of uncertainty.
 They are protected and governed by Federal legislation and IRS regulations.
 Confidence, peace of mind and guaranteed performance are all trademarks of the structured settlement, helping injured parties move forward with their lives.